 OBITUARY: Richard Pout, ‘father’ of the London Overground, dies at 65

-The “father” of the London Overground who campaigned for 20 years for better rail services across east London has died.
+The ‘father’ of the London Overground who began his campaign 20 years ago for better rail services across east London has died.

-Richard Pout died earlier this month of a heart attack while waiting for a bypass operation.
+Richard Pout died earlier this month from a heart attack while waiting for a bypass operation.

-The veteran transport activist fought for improvements to the run-down East London Line between Whitechapel and New Cross when it was part of the Underground, and for more trains on the North London Line through Stratford and Hackney.
+The veteran transport activist fought for more trains on the North London Line through Stratford and Hackney for improvements to the run-down East London Line between Whitechapel and New Cross.

-His single-minded vision finally won over the Mayor of London for the new Overground orbital network launched in 2007 which eventually incorporated both lines, with the East London Line being rebuilt and extended in 2010 to Shoreditch, Dalston and Croydon.
+His single-minded vision finally won over the Mayor of London for the new Overground orbital network launched in 2007 which eventually incorporated both lines.

 “He was the ‘father’ of the London Overground,” said Glenn Wallis, secretary of the Barking-Gospel Oak rail user group which was part of Richard’s campaign.